Geddes Student Journalism Prize winners announced for 2018

 Matt Roller (Exeter College), who is in his second year studying PPE, won the Clive Taylor Prize for sports journalism, worth £1000.
 His portfolio was a range of pieces he had written for Cherwell, the student paper, and for Last Word on Cricket, a small site that he helps run.
 They included interviews with former England batsman Chris Tavaréand Alastair Cook’s personal batting coach; reports on triathlon and rugby union Varsities; and two features on the decline of both the FA Youth Cup and the Champion County Match.
 “With the money, I plan to report on county cricket this coming summer,” said Matt.
 “I received ECB accreditation last year, so will be spending most of the long vac in press boxes up and down the country.”
 Matt’s interest in cricket is particularly appropriate given that it was also the passion of Clive Taylor, the distinguished cricket writer in whose memory the prize is named.

 The Geddes Prize has been awarded since 1984, to encourage promising student journalists and in tribute to Philip Geddes, an alumnus of St Edmund Hall who was killed by an IRA bomb in London in 1983 while working as a young journalist for the Daily Express.
 The Ronnie Payne Prize for Foreign Reporting was established by Ronnie’s widow, Celia Haddon, and honours his work as an acclaimed foreign correspondent and war reporter.

-Laura Kuenssberg to give the 2018 Geddes Lecture
+David Aaronovitch to give 2019 Geddes Journalism Lecture